 "Are always excited and looking for the next big learning opportunity"

 "Spend time outside of the office together"

 "Are always willing to help"

 (Disclaimer: LECG is not yet officially dead, just awfully close.
-Despite having sold off the vast majority of its assets, including the transfer of 13 more consultants to Huron today (see below), LECG maintains a presence on Nasdaq (XPRT) and in the hearts of consultants everywhere.
+Despite having sold off the vast majority of its assets, including the international practice groups sold to FTI yesterday, LECG maintains a presence on Nasdaq (XPRT) and in the hearts of consultants everywhere.
 Consider this requiem a forward-looking statement as LECG is, in all probability, on death's doorstep.
 At the very least, they will never be the same.)

 For more information:

 LECG Expects to Transition Certain European Practice Groups to FTI

 Want to be found by top employers?
 Upload Your Resume